-A child refusing to do homework is no news, but it is in your power to change the situation and to turn them into a motivated learner.
+A child refusing to do homework is no news, but it is in your power to change the situation and to turn them into the motivated learners.

 How to Get Child to Do Homework?
 Schedule the Evening for the Assignments

 At least once, every parent has heard from their child that kids should not have homework.
 They don’t want to study and try to make excuses.
 However, one of the most common problems is just an absence of a schedule.
 When your children return from school, you should have a specific structure, and they must follow it.

 There should be a particular time for meals, rest, and homework.
 And don’t forget that children can relax only when everything is done even if your kids have too much homework.
 Try to make sure that nothing in the house distracts your child from homework: no TV or radio in the living room.

 If on a certain day there is no homework, try to make sure that your child spends the homework time on reading or preparing long-term tasks.
 No gadgets and devices.
 Building a schedule is a must and can be one of the most important arguments in the question is homework good for kids?